cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 of servers (such a distributed solution requires no change or awareness on the client side relative to a single-server implementation).

-Comment (Hugo): I think that something about the modularity and generic composition should be said.
-Particularly, as to explain the use of the word "modulatity" below.
-I added the next paragraph.
-I see now this text is part of the security considerations, I still think it would be would to say thsi in the intro.
-ANyway, feel free to edit.

-OPAQUE is defined and proven as the composition of two
-functionalities: An Oblivious PRF (OPRF) and a key-exchange protocol.
-It can be seen as a "compiler" for transforming any key-exchange protocol (with KCI security and forward secrecy - see {{Security considerations}}) into a secure aPAKE protocol.
+OPAQUE is defined and proven as the composition of two functionalities: an Oblivious PRF (OPRF) and a key-exchange (KE) protocol.
+It can be seen as a "compiler" for transforming any suitable KE protocol into a secure aPAKE protocol.
+(See {{security-considerations}} for requirements of the OPRF and KE protocols.)
+This document specifies OPAQUE instantiations based on a variety of KE protocols, including HMQV {{HMQV}}, 3DH {{SIGNAL}}

-This document specifies OPAQUE instantiations using an OPRF protocol, memory hard function (MHF), and key exchange protocols, including the HMQV {{HMQV}}, 3DH {{SIGNAL}} and SIGMA {{SIGMA}} protocols.
-In general, the modularity of OPAQUE's design makes it easy to integrate with additional key-exchange protocols, e.g., IKEv2, and with future ones such as those based on post-quantum techniques.
+and SIGMA {{SIGMA}}.
+In general, the modularity of OPAQUE's design makes it easy to integrate with additional KE protocols, e.g., IKEv2, and with future ones such as those based on post-quantum techniques.

 Currently, the most widely deployed (PKI-free) aPAKE is SRP {{?RFC2945}}, which is vulnerable to pre-computation attacks, and less efficient relative to OPAQUE.
 Moreover, SRP requires a ring as it mixes addition and multiplication operations, and thus does not work over plain elliptic curves.
 OPAQUE is therefore a suitable replacement for applications that use SRP.

 ## Requirements Notation